It took Michelle only a week working at a personal injury law firm to realize she needed to change her auto insurance coverage.

 The code on my insurance card looks like this: BIPD UM UIM ME

 Translation: I have coverage for Bodily Injury/Property Damage, Uninsured Motorists, Underinsured Motorists, and Medical Expense.
 Before I became a much wiser auto insurance purchaser, my card read only "BIPD."

 Some insurance cards might also have numbers following the initials, for example, "BIPD 25," which would indicate bodily injury/property damage coverage limits of $25,000.

 It's tough to talk about auto insurance without defining what "damages" means.
 Damage to your actual vehicle is fairly self-explanatory.
 But what are “damages” to a person involved in a vehicular crash?
 Without getting way into the weeds, “damages” refers to the harms and losses that person suffers as a result of the crash.
-Damages include expense for medical treatment immediately following the crash, and in the future in the case of severe injuries.
+Damages include expense for medical treatment immediately following the crash, and in the case of severe injuries in the future.
 Damages also include lost wages and income when the injured person is unable to work due to his crash-related injuries.
 Finally, damages include the more nebulous but just as important pain and suffering, as well as loss of enjoyment of life and inability to engage in life’s normal activities, whether temporary or permanent.